jab2026/sa4birds/README.md

 For details see the **[BirdSet paper](https://arxiv.org/abs/2403.10380)**.

-Datasets are automatically downloaded via the HuggingFace `datasets` library.
+BirdSet tasks will be automatically downloaded via the Hugging Face `datasets` library during the testing phase if they are not already present, using:

-Example:

 ```python
 import datasets